operasoftware/devopera/blog/_posts/2008-12-17-opera-9-63-chinese-verstion-is-out-and-you-can-try-it-without-understanding-ch.md

 ---
-title: Opera 9.63 Chinese Ver. is out (and you can try it too)
+title: Opera 9.63 Chinese Ver.
+Is Out (And You Can try It Too)
 authors:
 - zi-bin-cheah
 tags: